GitbookIO/node-opds/README.md

 ## How to use it?

-:warning: This exampel is not valdi for http://opds-validator.appspot.com, you need to add all the required fields.
+:warning: This example is not valid (http://opds-validator.appspot.com).

 ```js
 var opds = require("opds-builder");